 The Best Practices Are:

-See Tables 6 and 7 and Decision Tree (Figure 9) for numerical criteria and guidance applicable to animal encroachment and adjacent land uses.
+See Tables 6 and 7 and Decision Tree (Figure 9) for numerical criteria and guidance applicable to animal encroachment and adjacent and nearby land uses.
 The Technical Basis Document (Appendix B) describes the process used to develop these metrics.

-During the Environmental Assessments discussed in Section 3, the location of any adjacent land uses that are likely to present a food safety risk should be documented.
+During the Environmental Assessments discussed in Section 5, the location of any adjacent and nearby land uses that are likely to present a food safety risk should be documented and a detailed risk assessment of adjacent and nearby land shall be performed to determine the risk level as well as to evaluate strategies to control or reduce the introduction of human pathogens.

 In addition, as specified in Table 7, any deviations from the recommended buffer distances due to mitigation factors or increased risk should be documented.

 Evaluate and monitor animal activity in and proximate to lettuce/leafy greens fields and production environments.
 Conduct and document periodic monitoring and pre-season, pre-harvest, and harvest assessments.
 If animals present a probable risk (medium/high hazard), make particular efforts to reduce their access to lettuce and leafy green produce.